 How to Insert Contact Lenses?

-Checking the Inside-Out of the Lens
+Inside-Out Test of the Lens

-Take a Comfortable Position in Front of a Mirror
+Position Yourself in Front of a Mirror

 Stabilizing the Eyelid